Srivathsav7/Global-Energy-Consumption-analyis/README.md

 > Performed Linear regression model

-> Performed LSTM and Neural networks model
+> Performed LSTM and ARIMA model

-> Evaluated based on performance metrics like R^2 and MSE.
+> Evaluated based on performance metrics like R^2 ,MAE and MSE.